Arts in Action Anti-Bullying Procedures and Best Practices Policy

-AIA prohibits retaliatory behavior against any complainant of participant in the complaint process.
-Please contact Ms. Dust, Director of Student Culture or Site Director to report bullying.
-Bully Report forms are also available in both the Elementary and Middle School Sites to report bullying.
+AIA prohibits retaliatory behavior against any complainant of a participant in the complaint process.
+Please contact school leadership or school counselors to report bullying.
+Bully Report forms are also available in both the Elementary and Middle School Sites and accessible to parents, staff, and students to report bullying.

 Any reports of bullying will be immediately addressed and an appropriate resolution reached to ensure the health and safety of all students.

 If the complainant student or parent/guardian of the student feels that an appropriate resolution of the investigation or complaint has not been reached, the student or parent/guardian should contact school leadership.
 If this fails to bring about a resolution, the complainant may complete a written complaint form detailing the incident and what needs to be done to bring a resolution to the concern.
 Tis will be submitted to the Uniform Complaint Officer for follow up investigation under the Uniform Complaint Procedures (BP/AR 1312.3).
 For more information on the Uniform Complaint Procedures, please contact the main office or Maria Ramirez, Director of Human Resources and Uniform Complaint Procedure Liaison, at [email protected] or ph: 213-453-6030.